Advanced-Computer-Lab-2022/Akwya/README.md

 ## Motivation

 - This Website was created as a group project for the `CSEN704 Course` (Advanced Computer Lab).
+- After the COVID-19 pandemic that started in late 2019, learning methods have been shifted worldwide to online methodologies.
+Since then, online courses have been more convenient to most students so the demand for websites like Akwya has been on the rise.
+- Shaping the ultimate online learning experience was a very fruitful challenge for us.
-- The purpose of creating such project is to learn and practice the MERN (MongoDB , ExpressJS , ReactJS, NodeJS) Technology Stack.
+- The purpose of creating such project was to practice
+     - The MERN (MongoDB , ExpressJS , ReactJS, NodeJS) Technology Stack.
+     - Agile software development
+     - Up-to-date backend and frontend development techniques

 ## Build Status